openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 Once the file has started loading, a LoaderInfo object is created.
 A LoaderInfo object provides information such as load progress, the URLs of the loader and loadee, the number of bytes total for the media, and the nominal height and width of the media.
 A LoaderInfo object also dispatches events for monitoring the progress of the load.

-The following diagram shows the different uses of the LoaderInfo object—for the instance of the main class of the SWF file, for a Loader object, and for an object loaded by the Loader object:
+The following diagram shows the different uses of the LoaderInfo object—for the instance of the main class of the project, for a Loader object, and for an object loaded by the Loader object:

 **loaderInfo property**